How to Scrape Dynamic Websites with Python (and Avoid Getting Blocked)

 - Throttle requests to the web page by adding random delays.

-- Use residential proxies while web scraping dynamic websites to spread across IPs.
+- Use rotating proxies while web scraping dynamic websites to spread across IPs.

 - Handle cookies and session IDs to trick anti-bot systems in the web pages.